sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 5. Edit `$USER_DIR/monitoring/user-values-prom-operator.yaml` and replace
 any sample hostnames with hostnames for your deployment.
 Specifically, you must replace `host.cluster.example.com` with the name of the ingress node.
-Often, the ingress node is the cluster master node, but environments vary.
+Often, the ingress node is the cluster master node, but your environment might be different.

 6. Specify any other customizations in `user-values-prom-operator.yaml`.